Emily Samuelson: Juvenile to novice

-Junior career
+Junior career: World Junior champion and second Junior Grand Prix Final silver medalists

 In the 2005–06 season, Samuelson/Bates moved up to the junior level.
 Their made their debut on the ISU Junior Grand Prix.
 At the 2005–06 ISU Junior Grand Prix event in Slovakia, they placed 6th in the compulsory dance, 10th in the original dance, and 6th in the free dance to place 8th overall.
 At the event in Sofia, Bulgaria, they placed 5th in all three segments of the competition and overall.
 They won their sectional championship to qualify for the 2006 U.S. Championships, where they won the silver medal on the junior level.
 This medal qualified them for a trip to the 2006 Junior Worlds, where they placed 10th.

 In the 2006–07 season, Samuelson/Bates remained on the junior level.
 They competed on the 2006–07 ISU Junior Grand Prix.
 At their event in Mexico, they won all three segments of the competitions and won the gold medal overall.
 At their event in Taipei, they placed second in the compulsory dance and won the original and free dances to win the gold medal overall.
 These medals qualified them for the Junior Grand Prix Final.
 At the Junior Grand Prix Final, they placed second behind training mates Madison Hubbell / Keiffer Hubbell.
 Qualifying for the Junior Grand Prix Final had given them a bye to the 2007 U.S. Championships.
 Competing again against the Hubbells, Samuelson/Bates won the junior national title.
 They were placed on the team to the 2007 World Junior Championships.
 At Junior Worlds, they were in second place going into the free dance.
 However, they were forced to withdraw from the competition in the middle of their free dance due to injury.
 Samuelson fell shortly into the program, and Bates, in an effort to avoid colliding with her head, leaped over her and landed on Samuelson's left hand, and wound up severing the tendon in her middle finger.
 Their withdrawal, combined with the placement of the other American teams, meant the U.S. would only have two entries to the 2008 Junior Worlds.